Hobbit192/Reactor/README.md

 ```math
 \alpha = \frac{k}{\rho C_p}
 ```
 In this equation, $k$ is the thermal conductivity of the liquid, $\rho$ is the density and $C_p$ is the specific heat capacity.
 As these values are all constant, $\alpha$ is calculated only once and stored in the constants file.
+For simulation balance, the value of $\alpha$ has been increased to make the diffusion of heat through the system more noticeable.

 Next, the **conduction** between the fuel rods and coolant squares is considered.
 For this, **Newton's law of cooling** is applied between the fuel rod and the coolant, which can be written as:
 ```math